hendrik-spl/itu-aml-anomaly-detection/README.md

 ### Set up environment variables
 * duplicate the '.env.sample' file, rename to '.env' and the relevant credentials.
 The credentials can be found on Google Drive.

+### Set up Weights and Biases
+* run 'wandb login' to initialize your login and add your API key when prompted